KelvCodes/ListNest/README.md

 # **ListNest - Your Ultimate To-Do List App 📝🎯**

 Stay organized, boost productivity, and achieve your goals with **ListNest**!
-Whether you're juggling work tasks 💼, planning a big project 📋, or keeping track of daily errands 🛒, **Taskify** has got you covered.
+Whether you're juggling work tasks 💼, planning a big project 📋, or keeping track of daily errands 🛒, **ListNest** has got you covered.

 ---